Election 2024 Latest: Harris ad focuses on housing; former Democratic congresswoman endorses Trump

 Vice President Kamala Harris has a new advertising push to draw attention to her plan to build 3 million new homes over four years, a move designed to contain inflationary pressures that also draws a sharp contrast to Republican Donald Trump's approach.

-Meanwhile, former Democratic Rep. Tulsi Gabbard has endorsed Trumps presidential bid, furthering her shift away from the party she sought to represent four years ago and linking herself to the GOP nominee's critiques of Harris and the chaotic Afghanistan War withdrawal.
+Meanwhile, former Democratic U.S. Rep. Tulsi Gabbard has endorsed Trump's presidential bid, furthering her shift away from the party she sought to represent four years ago and linking herself to the GOP nominee's critiques of Harris and the chaotic Afghanistan War withdrawal.

 Follow the AP's Election 2024 coverage at: https://apnews.com/hub/election-2024.